Alternate Monk

 You can cloak yourself with Ki and merge with the shadows.
 When you are in dim light or darkness, you can use an action to become invisible, and you remain invisible until you attack, cast a spell, or move into an area of bright light.

-Also, when a creature moves into your reach while you are invisible, you can use your reaction to make an opportunity attack.
-Finally, opportunity attacks only end your invisibility if
+If a creature moves into your reach while you are invisible, you can make one opportunity attack against it as a reaction.
+These opportunity attacks only end your invisibility if you hit the target.
+If the attack misses, you remain invisible.

 Master of Shadows